 - Kuldip Singh Chandpuri, this Maha Vir Chakra Award winner is one of the reputed officers of the Indian Army and played a remarkable role in the Longevala Battle.
 The movie, “Border” was inspired by this officer’s life and career.

-- Gaurav Dhillon, another famous person from Chandigarh, heads the software company that focuses on application of ventures and integration of data.
-This company focuses on integration of various business applications and web services.
+- Gaurav Dhillon, another famous person from Chandigarh, heads the software company that focuses on the application of ventures and integration of data.
+This company focuses on the integration of various business applications and web services.

-- Yami Gautam, started off her career on TV, made her movie debut with “Vicky Donor” and she won critical acclaim and many awards for her performance in the movie.
+- Yami Gautam started off her career on TV, made her movie debut with “Vicky Donor” and she won critical acclaim and many awards for her performance in the movie.

 - Milkha Singh, Commonwealth gold medalist.
 Jeev Milkha Singh is his son.